 a close up photo of a chicken on a smoker being basted with bbq sauce

-Feel free to use your favorite prepared chicken rub instead of the homemade dry rub listed below!
+Feel free to use your favorite prepared chicken rub instead of the homemade dry rub listed in the recipe card below.

-I used apple wood, but feel free to use hickory wood for a stronger smoke flavor.
-I think the best wood for chicken adds a light, sweet smoky flavor.
+I used apple wood chunks, but feel free to use hickory wood for a stronger smoke flavor.
+I think the best wood for chicken adds a light, sweet smoky flavor and isn’t too overpowering!

 If you would like to wet brine the chicken, skip the step of rubbing it with salt and allowing it to rest.
-Instead
+Instead, submerge it in 2 quarters of water with 1/3 cup of kosher salt added.
+To the wet brine, you can add fresh herbs, fresh citrus, garlic or peppercorns!
+It’s up to you.

 Spicy: Add a pinch of cayenne pepper to the spice rub.